Stay grounded & motivated Share your text with us

 I. IMMERSIVE EXPERIENCE:

-Step into Dziga Vertov's world by experiencing observation as he did in Man with a Movie Camera (1929).
-Visit a busy train station, find a spot to settle, and immerse yourself in the sights and sounds around you.
+Step into Dziga Vertov's world by experiencing observation as he did in Man with a movie camera (1929).
+Visit a busy train or metro station, find a spot to settle, and immerse yourself in the sights and sounds around you.
 Let go of distractions and become a keen observer.

 Watch the flow of people—those departing, arriving, and waiting.
 Notice their interactions and body language.
 Imagine their stories, dreams, and emotions.
 Pay attention to the small details and the subtle dynamics that shape their experiences.